 Managing Forest Rangelands

 Balancing the many essential goods and services that are provided by forested areas is an ongoing challenge, particularly on Crown land.
 Approximately 6% of forest land in Canada is privately owned, with 94% publicly owned and managed by provincial, territorial and federal governments1.
-The ratio changes from province to province; in British Columbia, for example, 6% of forested lands are privately owned, with 94% of forests owned by the Crown, while 81% of Ontario forests are on Crown land3.
-In Manitoba, only 3% of forest land is privately owned, 95% is provincial Crown land, and 2% is federal land4.
+The exact ratio varies from province to province.
 Federal laws such as the Forestry Act and Timber Regulations, are in place to address permits, contracts and forest management plans required to focus on inventory, harvesting, renewal and other activities.

 The regrowth of shrubs and forbs differs from grasses and legumes because shrub and forb buds are elevated from the ground, located on the tips of branches.
 During grazing, these buds get removed.
 If all the buds are removed, the shrubs and forbs will not regrow; therefore, some of the growing points must be left after grazing to survive the winter and initiate new growth the following spring.
 Forested rangelands are best grazed only once per season to maintain plant health and vigour and allow grazed plants to regrow and replenish energy reserves prior to winter.

-A rule of thumb is to graze only 25% of the total forage production on forested rangeland.
+It is recommended to graze only 25% of the total forage production on forested rangeland.
 This will ensure growing points are intact to sustain shrub and forb growth, leaves adequate plant litter to build soil organic matter, facilitates nutrient and water cycling, protects soil from wind and water erosion by moderating temperatures, and allows complementary land use for wildlife habitat, recreation, and timber regeneration.

 Timing of forest grazing is important.
 If plants are grazed too early, their energy reserves are reduced, negatively affecting their overall health and ability to produce new growth.
 This will affect the long-term sustainability of the plant community.
 Spring growth is slow in forested rangelands due to the shading effect of the trees, slow snow melt and cool soils.
 Tame pasture and native grasslands will be ready for grazing prior to forested rangelands.
 Forage production and nutritive value of shrubs and forbs in forested rangelands is usually best in mid-June to August.